altmp/altv-docs/articles/changelogs/upcoming.md

 > - playerConnectDenied event
 > - sendPlayerNames server config entry to disable sending player name to all clients on connect
 > - player sendNames property
-> - connection queue accept method sendNames parameter
+> - sendNames parameter to accept method in connection queue (default is true)
 > ```

 ### Fixed